digitranslab/fwego/docs/patterns/date-and-time.md

 - Use `zoneinfo.ZoneInfo` object to represent any other timezone
 - Use `datetime.tzinfo` as a type for a timezone
 - Use `datetime.now` with tz set to UTC to get "now" datetime in UTC timezone
-- Use `baserow.core.datetime.get_timezones` to get the list of all available timezones
+- Use `fwego.core.datetime.get_timezones` to get the list of all available timezones

 ```python
 from zoneinfo import ZoneInfo